 Dental and oral health is an essential part of your overall health and well-being.
 Poor oral hygiene can lead to dental cavities and gum disease, Dental Symptoms, and has also been linked to various medical conditions affecting the whole body.
 Sometimes, you might experience dental symptoms that indicate a problem in your oral health.

-Here are a few symptoms that should not go undetected:
+Here are a few Dental Symptoms that should not go undetected:

 If your mouth or jaw hurts, it’s obviously a sign.
 It’s important you see your Dentist.
 Dull pain or aches are typically associated with the gums, while sharper pain is typically associated with the teeth.
 The nature of pain tells your dentist a lot about what’s going on, for instance: brief pain, constant pain, pain triggered by heat, or pain triggered by cold, location, extent, etc. There are various signs and symptoms and each one could indicate a different condition.
 Various signs of pain could indicate simpler conditions such as gingivitis or a small cavity, or a more involved condition such as an abscess, deep cavities, progressive gum disease or even a pathological condition.

 A toothache should be evaluated by a dentist right away to determine the cause of the problem.
 Delaying diagnosis and/or treatment could lead to more involved and complicated treatment.